Consultative Assembly of Saudi Arabia

-The Consultative Assembly of Saudi Arabia (مجلس الشورى السعودي), also known as Majlis ash-Shura or The Shura Council, is the formal advisory body of Saudi Arabia.
-It was originally founded in 1924 as the National Council during the Sultanate of Nejd, It was later renamed to Consultative Assembly in 1992 following the issuance of the Basic Law of Governance, marking its establishment in its modern form as a legislative advisory body.
-It is a deliberative assembly that advises the King on issues that are important to the kingdom.
-It has the power to propose laws to the King of Saudi Arabia and his cabinet to approve it and pass it.
-It has 150 members, all appointed by the king and chosen "from amongst scholars, those of knowledge, expertise and specialists".
-Since 2013, the Assembly has included 30 female members out of the total of 150 members, after a 20 percent minimum quota for women was imposed.
+The Consultative Assembly of Saudi Arabia (Note: Arabic: مجلس الشورى السعودي, romanized: Majlis ash-Shūrā as-Saʿūdī; also known as the Shura Council (مجلس الشورى)) is the formal advisory body of the Government of Saudi Arabia.

+It reviews public policy, studies draft laws and regulations, may propose new legislation or amendments to existing laws, examines the annual reports of ministries and government agencies, and may summon ministers and other government officials to discuss matters within their jurisdiction.
+Its resolutions and recommendations are submitted to the Prime Minister, who may refer them to the Council of Ministers for further consideration.

 Influence

 The Consultative Assembly is permitted to propose draft laws and forward them to the king, but only the king has the power to pass or enforce them, and all laws are treated as decrees from him.
 However, the mandate of Majlis Al-Shura was broadened in 2004 to include proposing new legislation and amending existing laws without prior submission to the King.
 The Assembly has the power to interpret laws, as well as examine annual reports referred to it by state ministries and agencies.
 It can also advise the king on policies that he submits to it, along with international treaties and economic plans.
 The Assembly is also authorized to review the country's annual budget, and call in ministers for questioning.

 The influence of the Assembly in its present form comes from its responsibility for the kingdom's five-year development plans, from which the annual budgets are derived, its ability to summon government officials for questioning, and its role as policy debate forum.